Easy Sourdough Cinnamon Roll Focaccia

 Combine powdered sugar and milk in a small bowl to make a thick glaze and drizzle over the top of the warm focaccia.

-pan of sourdough cinnamon roll focaccia
+cast iron pan of cinnamon roll focaccia

 Slice and Enjoy